Ji-Peng/ji-peng.github.io/index.md

 View my [Github](github.com/Ji-Peng) for more information.

-In college, I also wrote a nunmber of operating system related blogs, so you can visit my CSDN [blog](https://blog.csdn.net/qq_36321889).
+In college, I also wrote a number of operating system related blogs, so you can visit my CSDN [blog](https://blog.csdn.net/qq_36321889).